 Lentil as Anything

-Established in 2000, Lentil as Anything is unlike any other restaurant in that there are no fixed prices.
-Instead, the customer determines how much to pay.
-The vegetarian restaurant has a strong sense of community and values social inclusion above all else.
+Lentil as Anything is unlike any other restaurant in that there are no predetermined prices.
+The restaurant first opened its doors in the year 2000.
+Instead, the buyer chooses the price that they are willing to spend.
+The vegan eatery has a robust feeling of community and places a premium on social inclusion above all else.

 Panda Hot Pot, Carlton